prysm.propagation#

 Parameters:

-• array (numpy.ndarray) – source array
+• array (ndarray) – source array

 • Q (float, optional) – oversampling factor; ratio of input to output array widths